Research-IT-Swiss-TPH/redcap-pdf-injector/index.md

 Please notice that the current module version has several requirements.
 Ensure to test your setup before use in production.

 #### Requirement: form fields
 The PDF has to have form fields that can be filled (otherwise you will only output an unfilled PDF).
-It is recommened to use Software such as "Adobe Acrobat Pro" to create PDFs with form fields.
-[Learn here how to create fillable pdf forms](https://acrobat.adobe.com/us/en/acrobat/how-to/create-fillable-pdf-forms-creator.html).
+It is recommened to use Software such as "Adobe Acrobat Pro" to create PDFs with form fields. <br>[Learn here how to create fillable pdf forms](https://acrobat.adobe.com/us/en/acrobat/how-to/create-fillable-pdf-forms-creator.html).

 2. Requirement: readable and fillable
 To make the PDF and its fields readable & fillable through PDF Injector we have to process the pdf with an open source tool called `pdftk`.